YuShirota/GettingAndCleaningDataCourseProject/README.md

 ### Usage of data analysis script
 1. Run R console or RStudio.
 2. Check/set working directory using getwd()/setwd() commands.
 For
-work with data represended working directory check free disk space, must have at least 100 Mb in it.
+work with data represended working directory check free disk space, it must have at least 100 Mb free space in it.
 3. Load run_analysis.R script using open file command.
 4. Run run_analysis.R script using Run All command.
 5. After completion of all operations script will print a message